gluwa/creditcoin/integration-tests/README.md

 **WARNING:** Node.js 14.x || 16.x is required

+This test suite is built with creditcoin-js, Polkadot.js and Jest!

 ## Getting Started

 0. Start the software under test, see **Single-Node Development Chain** in `../README.md`